threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

   * ```
     sudo cat ~/.ssh/id_rsa.pub
     ```
-  * Select and copy the public key
+  * Select and copy the public key when needed
 * To deploy, go to the [Threefold Playground](https://play.grid.tf/)
   * In the profile manager settings
     * Paste the seed phrase
     * Paste the SSH public key
-    * Refresh the page for the profile to be accessible
+    * You might need to refresh the page for the profile to be accessible
   * Deploy a full VM
   * After deployment
     * Copy the IPv4 address